kamasood/products-api/README.md

         "id": 1,
         "name": "Camo Onesie",
         "slogan": "Blend in to your crowd",
-        "description": "The So Fatigues will wake you up and fit you in.
+        "description": "The camo onesie will wake you up and fit you in.
 This high energy camo will have you blending in to even the wildest surroundings.", "category": "Jackets",
         "default_price": "140"
     },